Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 6) Palo Steakhouse (Adults Only)

 Palo Steakhouse is a departure from the Palo restaurants on the first four DCL cruise ships.
 This adults-only restaurant is inspired by Cogsworth from Beauty and the Beast and features a delicious menu of steakhouse favorites and fan-favorite Palo dishes like the potato gnocchi.
+Palo Steakhouse is also open for brunch and features a similar menu to brunch on the four classic DCL ships.

-What to Do on the Disney Wish
+What to do on the Disney Wish

 For some inside fun, get everyone together to play Disney Uncharted Adventure, an interactive game played through the DCL app, where you have to go on missions with different Disney characters to save the wishing star.